EAugustoAnalysis/Automatic-ASCII-Shellcode-Subtraction-Encoder/README.md

 Outputs assembly to aassc.asm, gives breakdown on terminal
 Note: Shellcode length must be a multiple of 4, nop padding can accomplish this.
 Hex format only for now.

+This script will not generate the instructions required to reserve stack space for the decoded shellcode.

 Coming Soon:
 - Verbosity settings
 - Custom badchars, currently badchars are 00, 20, 0a, 0d, 3a, 3f, and anything that's not valid ASCII